-Please contact the Privacy Officer in writing at the following address if you have any questions about the privacy practices described in this notice or how to file a complaint.
+Contact the TRS Privacy Officer in writing at the following address if you have any questions about the privacy practices described in this notice or how to file a complaint.

-TRS Privacy Officer Teacher Retirement System of Texas 1000 Red River St. Austin, TX 78701
+TRS Privacy Officer

+Teacher Retirement System of Texas 1000 Red River St.

+Austin, TX 78701

-If you want more information about this notice or how to exercise your rights, please contact the TRS Telephone Counseling Center at (800) 223-8778.
+If you want more information about this notice or how to exercise your rights, contact the TRS Telephone Counseling Center at (800) 223-8778.
 For the Hearing Impaired: Dial Relay Texas 711.